 This course includes the study and performance of specifically prepared musical arrangements designed for recording purposes, the technique of multiple recording, click track recording, overdubbing and microphone usage.
 The application of these skills to the field of commercials and jingles will also be included.
-Open to instrumen-
+Open to instrumental and vocal students.